Certain risk factors are known to increase the chance that one or more of your cells will become abnormal and lead to cancer.

 - Workplace chemicals such as asbestos, benzene, formaldehyde, etc. If you have worked with these without protection you have an increased risk of developing certain cancers.

-The older you become, the more likely that you will develop a cancer.
+The older you become, the more likely it is that you will develop a cancer.
 This is probably due to an accumulation of damage to cells over time.
 Also, the body's defences and resistance against abnormal cells may become less good as you become older.
 For example, the ability to repair damaged cells, and the immune system which may destroy abnormal cells, may become less efficient with age.
 So, eventually one damaged cell may manage to survive and multiply out of control into a cancer.
 Most cancers develop in older people.

 Diet and other lifestyle factors (and, as mentioned, smoking) can increase or decrease the risk of developing cancer.
 For example: